AUTO BODY MAN REPAIR TECHNICIAN

 - safety and health procedures in specialized trade

-- the use and care of tools and equipment employed in their auto body repair trade
+- tools and equipment use and care employed in their auto body repair trade

 - the use of electric, or gas or other welding and brazing equipment